trquinn76/classification/classification-aus/README.md

 ## Configuration

+##### Production Mode

+Determines if the library is operating in Production Mode.
+When true causes the library to use `PSPFClassification`'s, otherwise `DevelopmentClassification`'s are used.
+Defaults to `false`.
+This configuration value is shared with other Classification libraries.
+- Cmd Line Property: `classificationProductionMode`
+- Environment Variable: `CLASSIFICATION_PRODUCTION_MODE`
+- Config File Property: `io.github.trquinn76.classification.production.mode`

 ##### Releasable To Oder

 Determines which `Comparator` to use for sorting Releasable To lists.
 Default is `fiveeyesfirst`.
 - Cmd Line Property: `classificationAusReltoOrder`
 - Environment Variable: `CLASSIFICATION_AUS_RELTO_ORDER`
 - Config File Property: `io.github.trquinn76.classification.aus.relto.order`

-##### Production Mode

-Determines if the library is operating in Production Mode.
-When true causes the library to use `PSPFClassification`'s, otherwise `DevelopmentClassification`'s are used.
-Defaults to `false`.
-- Cmd Line Property: `classificationAusProductionMode`
-- Environment Variable: `CLASSIFICATION_AUS_PRODUCTION_MODE`
-- Config File Property: `io.github.trquinn76.classification.aus.production.mode`

 ##### Config File Location